RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/spi_master.rst

 While the member :cpp:member:`spi_transaction_t::rxlength` only determines the length of data received into the buffer.

 In half-duplex transactions, the read and write phases are not simultaneous (one direction at a time).
-The lengths of the write and read phases are determined by :cpp:member:`spi_transaction_t::length` and :cpp:member:`spi_transaction_t::rxlength` respectively.
+The lengths of the write and read phases are determined by :cpp:member:`length` and :cpp:member:`rxlength` members of the struct :cpp:type:`spi_transaction_t` respectively.

 The command and address phases are optional, as not every SPI device requires a command and/or address.
-This is reflected in the Device's configuration: if :cpp:member:`spi_device_interface_config_t::command_bits` and/or :cpp:member:`spi_device_interface_config_t::address_bits` are set to zero, no command or address phase will occur.
+This is reflected in the Device's configuration: if :cpp:member:`command_bits` and/or :cpp:member:`address_bits` are set to zero, no command or address phase will occur.

 The read and write phases can also be optional, as not every transaction requires both writing and reading data.
-If :cpp:member:`spi_transaction_t::rx_buffer` is NULL and :c:macro:`SPI_TRANS_USE_RXDATA` is not set, the read phase is skipped.
-If :cpp:member:`spi_transaction_t::tx_buffer` is NULL and :c:macro:`SPI_TRANS_USE_TXDATA` is not set, the write phase is skipped.
+If :cpp:member:`rx_buffer` is NULL and :cpp:type:`SPI_TRANS_USE_RXDATA` is not set, the read phase is skipped.
+If :cpp:member:`tx_buffer` is NULL and :cpp:type:`SPI_TRANS_USE_TXDATA` is not set, the write phase is skipped.

 The driver supports two types of transactions: the interrupt transactions and polling transactions.
 The programmer can choose to use a different transaction type per Device.
 If your Device requires both transaction types, see :ref:`mixed_transactions`.